 CNY Rocket Team Challenge

-The 17th annual Central New York Rocket Team Challenge will be held from 8 a.m. to 2 p.m. on Saturday, June 1, 2019 at Syracuse University’s Skytop Field!
+The 17th annual Central New York Rocket Team Challenge was held on Saturday, June 1, 2019 at Syracuse University’s Skytop Field.

 Middle and high school students build rockets from provided kits, detail them, and bring them to Skytop for launching.
 Teams are judged on the quality of their construction, knowledge of the subject, how well they estimated their trajectory, and whether or not their “eggstronaut” survived its ride into the sky.